ni/monodrive-documentation/docs/LV_client/shared_libraries/mono_radar_plots_with_KF.md

 ### Description

-Tool to plot the range, aoa and velocity to compare the outputs of the mono_radar.vi and the mono_ground_radar.vi for a specific Tracking element on the list of target of the ground truth radar sensor.
-This tool also adds a Kalman Filter to the output of the  mono_radar.vi to smooth the aoa value.
+Too to compare the outputs of the mono_radar.vi and the mono_ground_radar.vi for a specific tracking element in the ground truth list.
+This tool also adds a Kalman Filter to the output of the  mono_radar.vi to smooth the angle of arrival value.

 For technical support contact us at <b>support@monodrive.io</b>